cdent/tiddlywebplugins.fastly/README.md

 * Is there a way in version oriented URIs to say "the one in use"?

 * The exceptions in fastly.errors should have the same base class?

+* Comparing from my house to fastly and notsofastly on /recipes/default/tiddlers/TiddlyWebAdaptor `-c 1 -t 120`:
+  * fastly: 677 requests
+  * notsofastly: 134 requests